AUGUSTA, Ga. – Facts and figures for the Masters:

 Cut: Top 50 and ties, and anyone within 10 shots of the lead.

-Grand Slam: Rory McIlroy needs a Masters victory to become only the sixth player to complete the career Grand Slam if he wins the Masters.
+Grand Slam: Rory McIlroy can become only the sixth player with the career Grand Slam if he wins the Masters.

 Gentle Ben: Ben Crenshaw is playing in his 44th and final Masters.
 He won in 1984 and 1995.

 Key statistic: The Masters is the only major where the winner has never had all four rounds in the 60s.